lipupini/lipupini/README.md

 cd package
 composer install
 # Navigate to the webserver document root folder
-# The default one is shipped in a plugin called `Lukinview`
+# The default one is shipped in a plugin called `Lukinview` and symlinked to `webroot` in the project root folder
+# You can use another plugin for `webroot` by changing the symlink
-cd ../plugin/Lukinview/webroot
+cd ../webroot
 # Start webserver
 php -S localhost:4000 index.php
 ```